- 1 teaspoon butter

 - 1/4 cup English toffee bits

 - Line a 9-in. square pan with foil and grease the foil with butter; set aside.
 In a large bowl, beat cream cheese until fluffy.
 Gradually beat in confectioners' sugar.
-Beat in the melted chocolate, extract and salt until smooth.
+Add the melted chocolate, extract and salt; mix well.
 Stir in pecans and toffee bits.

 - Spread into prepared pan.
 Cover and refrigerate overnight or until firm.
 Using foil, lift fudge out of pan.
 Gently peel off foil; cut fudge into 1-in. squares.
 Store in an airtight container in the refrigerator.
 Yield: 2-1/2 pounds.